-Gout is among the oldest known types of arthritis, or inflammation of the joints.
+Gout is among the oldest known types of arthritis, which is inflammation of the joints.

-The condition causes sudden, severe attacks of pain, stiffness, and swollen joints, most often in the big toe or other area of the foot.
+The condition causes sudden, severe attacks of pain, stiffness, and swollen joints, most often in the big toe or other areas of the foot.

-While medications are commonly prescribed for treating gout, diet may also play an important role in both the prevention and management of the condition.
+While medications are commonly prescribed for treating gout, diet plays an important role in preventing and treating gout.

 Causes and risk factors